AdityaVa1/CMPUT-301-Notes/2. Notions/Encapsulation (UML).md

 we use + to show public and - for private.

 this # is used to show protected, only accessible to:

+1) the class
+2) any subclasses
+3) classes in the same package